Mutual Funds: Meaning, Types, Categories and Alternatives

 Mutual funds are investment options, through which an investor can put their money in equity, debt or hybrid instruments.
-There are different funds which are created by Asset management companies of various risks.
+There are different funds which are created by Asset management companies for various risks.
 Each fund is managed by a fund manager.

 This article will discuss every essential detail about a mutual fund that you should know, including its definition, types, risk exposure, and return potential.

 Understanding Mutual Funds

 In simple terms, a mutual fund is an investment option offered by fund houses where they pick top-performing stocks, bonds, etc of various sectors and bring them under one portfolio.